OnionIoT/Onion-Docs/Omega2/Projects/iot/smart-plant-part2.md

 #### 1. Setup Losant Credentials on Omega

-In order to connect and authenticate with Losant, the Smart Plant program will need to know the Device ID of your Losant Device, your Access Key and Secret.
+In order to connect and authenticate with Losant, the Smart Plant program will need to know the Device ID of your Losant Device, as well as your Access Key and Secret.

 Look at your device on Losant to get the Device ID:

 ![device id](./img/smart-plant-p2-1-device-3-device-created.png)

 The Access Key and Secret you should have noted down somewhere when you created the Access Key.
 If you don't have the Access secret noted down somewhere, you'll have to create a new Access Key!

+// TODO: the losant.json file is now part of the smart-plant repo, update the below to reflect that

 Now on your Omega, in the `/root/smart-plant` directory, create a file to store your Losant credentials.
 We named the file `losant.json`.
 The contents of the file are in [JSON format](http://www.json.org/) and should look like this: